-If you’d prefer to listen to this masterclass on the Pomodoro Technique, it’s now available as an episode of the Exam Study Expert Podcast.
+If you’d prefer to listen on the go, this article is also available as a podcast.
 Listen right here in your browser, or follow the links to your favourite podcast app:

 Here’s how to use the Pomodoro Method for studying, at its simplest:

 It’s a matter of keeping strict tabs on a cycle of short work sessions, divided up by quick breaks.

 - Step 1: Set a timer for a short, intense burst of work on a single task – each block is called a “Pomodoro”

 - Many opt for a (traditional) 25-minute session, but some go shorter (e.g. 15 mins), some go longer (e.g. 50 mins)

 - Step 2: Give that task your undivided attention while the timer is ticking – no distractions!

 - Step 3: When the time’s up, take a 5-minute break – phew!